What Is LastSyncTime in Skyvia Replication?

 3. Next Runs — Skyvia retrieves only records modified after that timestamp.

-This ensures Incremental Updates processing only what’s new or changed since the last successful run
+This ensures Incremental Updates processing only what is new or changed since the last successful run.

 This ensures that no data is missed or skipped — if a run fails, Skyvia will attempt to reload all changes since the last successful sync.